-Sheesh – Feb/March 2018 was one of the coldest spells for some years with temperatures plummeting to minus 7.
+Sheesh!
+Feb/March 2018 was one of the coldest spells for some years with temperatures plummeting to minus 7.
 Schools were closed, we were advised not to travel and many of us turned up the heating, put on our thermal underwear and found that extra blanket.
-We can safely that say that was extreme weather.
+We can safely say that it was extreme weather.
 So how cold was YOUR conservatory?
 Did you turn up the heating or shut the doors and hang an out of bounds sign on the handle?
 Was your conservatory just too cold?

-- check that window and doors are draught-proofed to ensure you are not losing heat through bad joints or seals.
+- Check that window and doors are draught-proofed to ensure you are not losing heat through bad joints or seals.

-- blinds and drapes can be closed to help retain warmth.
+- Blinds and drapes can be closed to help retain warmth.

-- underfloor heating or carpets with underlay is great.
+- Underfloor heating or carpets with underlay is great.

-- some floor tiles insulate the floor however minimal warmth is lost through the floor.
+- Some floor tiles insulate the floor – however minimal warmth is lost through the floor.

-- a rug will help keep feet warm and avoid a chill from a cold floor.
+- A rug will help keep feet warm and avoid a chill from a cold floor.

-- leave the adjoining doors open to the house to take the chill off the conservatory.
+- Leave the adjoining doors open to the house to take the chill off the conservatory.

-- use a plug-in radiator – keep the radiator on a low heat to regulate the temperature in the conservatory, rather than turning it on and off.
+- Use a plug-in radiator – keep the radiator on a low heat to regulate the temperature in the conservatory, rather than turning it on and off.